AutoAgent vs Dify

 💡 Our Take

-Choose AutoAgent if you need autonomous multi-agent orchestration with built-in RAG and prefer a CLI-based workflow.
+Choose AutoAgent if you need autonomous multi-agent orchestration with built-in RAG and prefer a CLI-based workflow with benchmark-validated performance.
 Choose Dify if you want a visual drag-and-drop workflow builder with a polished web UI and managed cloud hosting options.

 AutoAgent - Pros & Cons